How to open a delimited text data file safely in Microsoft Excel

 - On Step 2 of the Text Import Wizard, select the appropriate Delimiter, uncheck Treat consecutive delimiters as one, and click Next to continue to the next step.

-- The database file will now be opened in MS Excel and all of the data in this open file will have been formatted as Text (no changes will have been made to the text data).
+- The data file will now be opened in MS Excel and all of the data in this open file will have been formatted as Text (no changes will have been made to the text).